 Let’s look at an example report and review what information it provides and what we can do with this information.

 The Inventory Reconciliation period is stated in the top right corner.
 Again, this can be daily, weekly, monthly, yearly, or any predefined period of time.
 This report is for one site (Site: S007 - NTC) and one product which, in this case, is diesel.
 There are two diesel fuel storage tanks: # 01 and 02.

 The report contains readings from three separate sources:

-- Consumption Calculated Using Inventory Variations: Tank level readings are recorded for the beginning and the end of the reporting period.
+- Consumption Calculated Using Inventory Variations: Tank level readings are recorded for the beginning and end of the reporting period.
 Additionally, all deliveries to each tank are listed so consumption can be calculated by the system.
-This consumption is used as the reference amount which is 281,913.80 (Liters).
+This consumption is used as the reference amount 281,913.80 (Liters).

 You can quickly see that the issue may be with the gauging system or the distribution piping to the pumps since the totals from the fueling transactions and the totalizers match up.
 Could it be a leak in the tank or the pipes?
 Could the fuel drops have been miscalculated?
 Are the level probes out of calibration or, in the case of manual stick readings, is there an issue with that process?